 It is no surprise that Italian licensed operators were stunned to receive a termination notice and quickly got extremely agitated because there is no open tender.
 Therefore a termination of their licenses put them on the verge of losing all their players and investments.

 The appeal against the decision of the Italian gambling authority

 The Italian gambling authority’s termination notice translated into a rough reaction from operators that filed plenty of appeals seeking an interim injunction from administrative courts suspending the termination of licenses.
 And the groundedness of the position of Italian operators was confirmed by the Administrative Court of Rome, which upheld their position, granting the required suspension.

 It does not mean that the licenses are automatically extended, though.
-Operators’ websites cannot be disconnected from the servers of the regulator and they can continue offering their games up to October 2021, when the hearing on the case’s merits will be held.
+But operators’ websites cannot be disconnected from the regulator’s servers, and they can continue offering their games up to October 2021, when the hearing on the case’s merits will be held.

 What happens to the other operators?

 There is no problem for operators that recently gained a new license since their license will expire at the end of 2022.
 On the contrary, there are some operators whose license term will expire in the coming days.

 As occurred with previous tenders, it would be beneficial that ADM takes a clear stance, allowing operators to continue to operate against their commitment to join the upcoming tender.
 Such an approach would avoid useless disputes with operators and the State’s costs and help the market gain more credibility in the current financial crisis.

 The current political uncertainty does not ease the identification of a solution.
 ADM should adopt a responsible behavior and lodge a proposal for an automatic extension of licenses against a fixed fee payment.
 Despite the several bills on the topic flying around the Parliament, no approval has occurred yet.

 Courts need to replace the Parliament during these days, and hopefully, judges will continue to be more responsible than MPs.